DominicOram/mx-bluesky-fork/docs/index.rst

 How the documentation is structured
 -----------------------------------

-The documentation is split into 2 sections:
+The documentation consists of a Developer Guide for MX-Bluesky, which also includes documentation for Hyperion.
+At its current stage in development, there is no user guide.

-.. grid:: 2
+.. grid:: 1

-    .. grid-item-card:: :material-regular:`person;4em`
-        :link: user/index
-        :link-type: doc

-        The User Guide contains documentation on how to install and use mx-bluesky.

     .. grid-item-card:: :material-regular:`code;4em`
         :link: developer/index
         :link-type: doc

-        The Developer Guide contains documentation on how to develop and contribute changes back to mx-bluesky.
+        The Developer Guide contains documentation on how to install, develop and contribute changes to MX-Bluesky; explanations about the purpose of the software and some of the technical concepts; as well as how-to guides and tutorials.

 .. toctree::
     :hidden:

-    user/index
     developer/index